In this guide we’ll take a look at the best electric screwdrivers for the UK market.

 There are several things that can really reduce the life of your batteries.

-Firstly, lithium ion batteries do not like to be too hot, especially when they are fully charged.
+Firstly, lithium-ion batteries do not like to be too hot, especially when they are fully charged.
 So, keep your batteries at a temperature of between 20 and 25 degrees wherever possible.

 Unlike NiCad batteries, lithium-ion batteries do not have a charge memory.
 This means it’s better for your battery to recharge it after a partial discharge when possible rather than waiting for it to fully discharge each time.
-Once your power tool begins to lose power its best not to force it to continue as this can sometime trigger a safety circuit that makes it difficult to recharge.
+Once your power tool begins to lose power its best not to force it to continue as this can sometimes trigger a safety circuit that makes it difficult to recharge.

-If you are storing a lithium ion battery for a long period, the best method is to charge it to about 40% and then store it in a cool place.
+If you are storing a lithium-ion battery for a long period, the best method is to charge it to about 40% and then store it in a cool place.